The Chart for Hepion Pharmaceuticals Inc. (HEPA) Is Flashing Mixed Signals

-Hepion Pharmaceuticals Inc. (NASDAQ:HEPA) went up by 10.06% from its latest closing price compared to the recent 1-year high of $6.90.
-The company’s stock price has collected 6.06% of gains in the last five trading sessions.
-Press Release reported on 12/02/20 that Hepion Pharmaceuticals CRV431 Demonstrates Additional Potential Advantage in Liver Disease
+Hepion Pharmaceuticals Inc. (NASDAQ:HEPA) went up by 9.20% from its latest closing price compared to the recent 1-year high of $6.90.
+The company’s stock price has collected 19.50% of gains in the last five trading sessions.
+Press Release reported on 12/10/20 that Hepion Pharmaceuticals Completes 75 mg CRV431 Dosing, Initiates 225 mg Dosing in Phase 2a ‘AMBITION’ Clinical Trial for NASH

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.